helmetWong/NLP_project/README.md

 printDoc.py     uses to print the docString of worldCloud.py and save in help.txt

 wordCloud_parallel.py will use worldCloudFn.py to do data preperation (currently 8 steps, see below).
                       This will create a word cloud for data sciences to select words for further analysis.
+                      The program uses parallel programming technique.

 dataset: